 How to Clean Make-Up Brushes

-Within this post, some links may be affiliate links which means a portion of your purchase will go to support this site.
+Within this post, some links may be affiliate links.

 - HOW OFTEN: Experts suggest that you clean your make-up brushes every one to two weeks.
 I can just go ahead and raise my hand up and say I am guilty.
 I am definitely not cleaning them this often.
 I vow right now to take better care of my make up brushes!
 Join me and put this on your to do list!